Champii/Nodulator/README.md

 - email
 - array

 By default, each fields is required, but you can make one field optional with the `optional` field to `true` or presence of `default` field.
 It will never complain if this field is not present, but if it is, it will check for its validity.

-If you specify a `default` field, the `Resource` will auto-set its property if not given.

 You can specify a type directly with a string, assuming that the given property will be required:

 ```coffeescript
 config =